 Another important aspect of Vermeer’s paintings were his portraits – often of women.
 The portraits capture a genre of reassuring calm, poise, dignity and contentment with everyday life.
 To Vermeer, they may have represented an idealised view of life and women, which did not always match reality.

 Jan Vermeer suffered from the economic downturn which hit Holland around 1653, and in 1654, his city Delft suffered a bad explosion.
 Though one of his most famous paintings is of Delft – choosing the half of the city not damaged.

 In 1662 The Delft painters’ guild made him their head, indicating he was increasingly appreciated within his home town, he was re-elected in 1670.
 In 1672, more difficulties arose for the city – after a severe economic depression hit – harming Jan’s art business.
 Holland was also invaded by French and English forces leading to panic throughout the country.
 Jan’s business was badly affected and he was forced to apply for a loan on behalf of his extended family.
 Perhaps as a result of the financial stress, he died in 1675, aged only 43.

 The Girl with a Pearl Earring circa 1665.

-A Vermeer Masterpiece, after the most recent restoration work in 1994, the subtle colours of the portrait have been brought to light.
-It is sometimes referred to as the “Mona Lisa” of the North.
+This is widely considered a Vermeer Masterpiece – after the most recent restoration work in 1994; the subtle colours of the portrait have been brought to light.
+It is also regarded as one of the greatest portrait pictures ever painted and is sometimes referred to as the “Mona Lisa” of the North.